 Twelve posts a day is unfair to young journalists and a business model that is unlikely to produce the next Lewis.
 Even a young Lewis, I suspect, would have struggled to produce a dozen meaningful posts a day.

 My only quibble with this story is that the industry is not at risk of becoming a sweatshop.
-It is a sweatshop already.
+It is a sweatshop already for journalism jobs.

 Posted on | April 1, 2013 | No Comments